vuedx/languagetools/extensions/vscode-vue-language-features/readme.md

 ## Known Issues

-- Required Vue 3.0+
+- Requires Vue 3.0+
-- Works better if `tsconfig.json` or `jsconfig.json`
+- Works better if project has `tsconfig.json` or `jsconfig.json`
 - Diagnostics messages complain about JSX/TSX
-- Prop rename does work in all cases
+- Renaming props does not work in all cases
+- Does not work in newly created files

 ---